By Chris Ezeh – Publisher EuroAfricaNews Magazine Online

 In many Nigerian communities (especially in Imo, Abia, Enugu and Anambra States) people are building structures indiscriminately, destroying forest vegetation or plants and plastering available green areas with impermeable cement without realising the disastrous environmental consequences this act might cause.

 First Things First: Identify Real Causes, Act on Simple, Cheap Solutions!

 How do you tackle erosion problems in our communities?
 I am shocked always when I hear well-educated people talking about solving erosion issues.
 Their solutions are often very short-sighted and lack competence.
 One cannot solve erosion menace by simply building more roads, grading roads putting up culverts and gutters.
 To solve a problem once and for all, you must start at the cause and not at the symptoms.
-Floods and erosion menace are symptoms of poor, uninformed, human environmental activities on land.
-Therefore you must ask yourself: Where are the main roots of the problem?
+Floods and erosion disasters are symptoms of poor, uninformed, human environmental activities on land.
+Therefore you must ask: Where are the main causes of the problem?
 That is where to start!

 The Problem and Effects of Soil Erosion

-The “greatest irony of the whole story” is: Many State Governments in East and Southern Nigeria in a frantic, unprofessional effort to check soil erosion and landslides, have been spending millions of Naira over the past 10 years building roads, pavements, drainages without attending to the crux of the matter:
+The “greatest irony of the entire story” is: Many State Governments in East and Southern Nigeria in a frantic, unprofessional effort to check soil erosion and landslides, have been spending millions of Naira over the past 10 years building roads, pavements, drainages without attending to the crux of the matter:

 1) For each house, preventing Rain-water from roofs getting into roads, by adding rain-harvesters in buildings

 4) Environmental/ecological awareness Training.